Latest page update: 10 December 2022 (expanded intro, added pix and text of my 2022 Xmas batch at the end of the page, fixed some typos)

-Marzipan probably originated in Persia (present-day Iran) and came to Europe in the Middle Ages with the Arabs (notably in Spain) and the Turks.
-The name may have Persian or Arab roots, or be derived from the medieval Sicilian "marzapane".
+Marzipan probably originated in Persia (present-day Iran) and came to Europe in the Middle Ages with the Arabs (notably in Spain) and the Turks (notably in Austrian/Habsburg empire).
+The name as such, may have Persian or Arab roots or be derived from the medieval Sicilian "marzapane".
 It found its way to northern Germany and the Baltic countries via the ports of the Hanseatic League.

 In Germany, a distinction is made between "Marzipan" and "Marzipanrohmasse".
-The latter is a marzipan almond paste that is made of 2/3 blanched and peeled almonds (of which no more than 12% bitter almonds) and 1/3 sugar.
+The latter is a marzipan almond paste that is made of 2/3 blanched and peeled almonds and 1/3 sugar.
 This is then heated to reduce the water content.
+Only a relatively small percentage of the almonds are allowed to be "bitter almonds", as these (like apple seeds) contain cyanide.
 Sometimes almond extract and/or rosewater is added to enhance the almond flavor.
 Such almond paste is what is typically used inside pastries.
 Regular marzipan has a (much) lower almond content and (much) more sugar.
 It is often colored with food dye and made into small shapes (fruits, animals, ...), or rolled into sheets to cover cakes.